 Past Prosecutors Fighting Your Drug Crime Charges in Arlington & Tarrant County

 Facing a drug charge can be a frightening and confusing experience.
 Whether you were caught with a small amount of marijuana or with bricks of cocaine in the trunk of a car you were riding in, you need to mount an aggressive defense against your charges.
-The Fort Worth drug crime defense lawyers at Goza & Carreras, Attorneys at Law have the skill and experience needed to combat drug charges related to a wide range of controlled substances.
+The Fort Worth drug crime defense lawyer at The Carreras Law Group, P.C. has the skill and experience needed to combat drug charges related to a wide range of controlled substances.

-As former prosecutors, our attorneys have the experience and legal knowledge needed to help you explore all available defense strategies, including court trial, plea negotiation, and alternative sentencing arrangements.
+As a former prosecutor, our attorney has the experience and legal knowledge needed to help you explore all available defense strategies, including court trial, plea negotiation, and alternative sentencing arrangements.

-Our Texas drug crime defense attorneys have successfully represented clients facing misdemeanor and felony drug offenses, including:
+Our Texas drug crime defense attorney has successfully represented clients facing misdemeanor and felony drug offenses, including:

 Texas Drug Penalties